CQCL/pytket-docs/manual/manual_backend.rst

     (1.2047999999999999-0.0015000000000000013j)

 .. note:: Currently, only some devices (e.g. those from IBMQ, Quantinuum and Amazon Braket) support a queue model and benefit from this methodology, though more may adopt this in future.
-The :py:class:`AerBackend` simulator can take advantage of batch submission for parallelisation.
+The :py:class:`AerBackend` simulator and the :py:class:`QuantinuumBackend` can take advantage of batch submission for parallelisation.
 In other cases, :py:meth:`Backend.process_circuits` will just loop through each :py:class:`Circuit` in turn.

 Embedding into Qiskit
 ---------------------